petrpavlis123/Plutonication/README.md

 # React dApp example

-In the `example_dapp` folder, you can find a typescript React application that implements Plutonication.
+In the `react-example-dapp` folder, you can find a typescript React application that implements Plutonication.

 ### React dApp docs

 A detailed description of the Plutonication implementation can be found:

 1) https://plutonication-acnha.ondigitalocean.app/docs/react-example
-2) in the `src/app.ts` file.
+2) in the `packages/react-example-app/src/app.ts` file.

 ### Docker

 The following docker file runs the sample React dApp, which can be used for testing all plutonication dApp functionalities.

 ```
+cd packages
-cd example_dapp
+cd react-example-dapp

 docker build -t plutonication-react-dapp-example .